defencedigital/moduk-service-manual/src/your-community/user-centred-design-2.md

 We also run regular calls for content designers, interaction designers and user researchers.

-{{ component('inset-text', {
-  html: 'You need to work in the Ministry of Defence to join community calls.'
-}) }}You need to work in the Ministry of Defence to join community calls.
+You need to work in the Ministry of Defence to join community calls.

 Using your Ministry of Defence email, ask to [join the UCD community calls].
 Include your full name, your role and the project you are working on.